|Availability:||In stock (100)|

 |Delivery time:||5-10 business days|

-Tranemo Workwear 5050-88 Cantex Weld Stretch Work Trousers
+Tranemo Workwear 5057-88 Cantex Weld Stretch Women's Work Trousers

-Flame-retardant Hi-Vis work trousers in Cantex Weld at the front and Cantex Stretch at the back.
-Cantex Stretch gives the work trousers flexibility and offers freedom of movement and high comfort, while Cantex Weld offers extra high protection at the front against welding and grinding spatter.
+Flame retardant Hi-Vis ladies work trousers in Cantex Weld at the front, and in Cantex Stretch at the back.
+Cantex Stretch gives the work trousers flexibility and offers freedom of movement and high comfort, while Cantex Weld gives extra high protection at the front against welding and grinding spatter.
 The pants have nail pockets.

 Dual tool pockets with tool loops.
 Side pockets.
 Back pockets.
 Hammer loops.
 Left cargo pocket with flap, telephone pocket, pen pocket and concealed key ring.
 Right cargo pocket with an additional tool pocket and ruler pocket.
 Height-adjustable knee pockets.
 Bottom legs adjustable with press studs.
 Reinforced back hem at the bottom.
 Contrast stitching.

 - Cantex Weld, 365 g/m², EN ISO 11612 E3, EN ISO 11611 CL.2, EN 13034, LOI: 29.0%